+So what are my final thought for my AEW Dark Review: Jan 21?
 Even though I’m not a fan of this shorter format, and hope and pray that it’s not something that will become the norm with AEW Dark, overall I liked this episode.

-It’s good to see that they’re finally getting to grips with the women’s division and as long as they continue down this path then I expect great things to start happening each and every week, across both AEW Dark and AEW Dynamite.
+It’s good to see that they’re finally getting to grips with the women’s division and as long as they continue down this path then I expect great things to start happening each week, across both AEW Dark and AEW Dynamite.

 As for Jurassic Express and #Stronghearts, they easily stole the show and even though I expect the former team to go onto bigger and better things, culminating in a run with the AEW Tag-Team Titles, I also hope that #Stronghearts get a push that their talent so richly deserves.

 So far this week, it’s been good to be a wrestling fan.
-Hell, even RAW was decent enough, and with AEW Dynamite and NXT both on tonight, then in expect the quality to continue, at least for the next 24 hours.
+Hell, even RAW was decent enough, and with AEW Dynamite and NXT both on tonight, then I expect the quality to continue, at least for the next 24 hours.